kincir-angin/inp/README.md

 # InOS Package Manager (inp)

 In Package Manager (inp) is a simple package manager for InOS.
 It can create, remove, install, and even recreate package.
-InP bundle the project binary, include, and other app requirements in one tarball and Inp will copy the content to root directory.
-It will be danger sometimes but we keep the simplicity to our application.
+InP bundles up the project binary, include(s), and other app requirements in one tarball and Inp will copy the content to root directory.
+It may be unsafe sometimes, but we manage to keep the simplicity of our application this way.

 Since InOS is based on LFS, we recommends you to compile the application from source or using default online repository for security purpose.